-- 2.1 From January to October 2009 a Positive Action Programme was implemented and included recruitment process workshops and fitness sessions. - 2.2 Following agreement by our regional partners, a variety of marketing initiatives using the new brand campaign was launched in October 2009 to promote the role of Firefighter to our underrepresented groups.
+- 2.1 From January to October 2009 a Positive Action (PA) programme was implemented and included recruitment process workshops and fitness sessions. - 2.2 A variety of marketing initiatives using the new brand campaign was launched in October 2009 to promote the role of Firefighter to our underrepresented groups.
 The marketing initiatives included advertising via Real Radio and Spice FM, leaflet drops to underrepresented groups plus online advertising to specifically target females.
 A bespoke microsite was developed and was promoted via a new Internet address www.fireservicesnortheast.com as well as the production of a recruitment DVD and relevant literature.